smu095/presentations/mcmc-pymc3-101/docs/README.md

 WRITE BRIEF INTRODUCTION.

+## Bayes' theorem

+Bayes'  theorem states that the conditional probability of an event $A$ given event $B$ can be expressed by

+$p(A|B) = \dfrac{p(A)p(B|A)}{p(B)}$.

+Bayes' theorem can also be applied to parameter estimation, where the expression becomes

+$p(\theta\, \vert\, X,y) = \dfrac{p(\theta) p(y\, \vert\, X,\theta)}{p(y \, \vert \,X)}$,

+or

+$p(\theta\, \vert\,y) = \dfrac{p(\theta) p(y\, \vert\,\theta)}{p(y)}$,

+depending on the textbook you consult.
+We will use the latter notation for brevity.

+In the context of parameter estimation, the above equation is an expression that encapsulates how our beliefs about a (set of) parameter(s) $\theta$ changes after observing the data $(X,\, y)$.

+(Note the slight abuse of notation above: We use $p(\cdot)$ to denote the distributions of the posterior, prior, likelihood and marginal likelihood, but this does not necessarily mean that they share the same distribution.)

+#### Priors, likelihoods and posteriors

+Let's decode this expression, starting with the numerator on the right-hand side:

+The prior distribution of $\theta$ is denoted by $p(\theta)$.
+It expresses any beliefs or assumptions we might have about the parameter(s) prior to observing the data.
+Strong priors are more informative, meaning $p(\theta)$ is more concentrated around some values of $\theta$.
+On the other hand, having no particular beliefs about the parameters should result in a more uniform, or uninformative, prior.

+Next is the likelihood $p(y\, \vert\, \theta)$.
+The likelihood is a model parameterised by $\theta$ which expresses the plausability of observing the data given some value of $\theta$.

+In the denominator we have $p(y)$, also called the marginal likelihood, average likelihood, model evidence, etc. We will call it the average likelihood, because it can be expressed as an expectation:

+$p(y) = \mathbb{E}_{\theta}[p(y\,\vert\,\theta)] = \int p(y\,\vert\,\theta)p(\theta)\,d\theta$.

+The average likelihood's job is to serve as a normalising constant, i.e. to ensure that the posterior distribution  $p(\theta \, \vert \, y)$​ integrates to 1.
+The posterior distribution is our updated belief about the parameter value(s) $\theta$ after observing the data $(X, y)$.

+Often you'll see the expression

+$p(\theta \, \vert \, y) \propto p(\theta) p(y\, \vert\,\theta)$,

+where the notation $\propto$ indicates that the posterior is proportional to the prior times the likelihood (i.e. it is unnormalised).
+In practice the average likelihood is often unknown or very difficult to obtain.
+Fortunately, it is not needed in Markov Chain Monte Carlo methods, as we will see later.

+#### Posterior predictive distribution

+After calculating the posterior distribution of the parameters, we can compute the likelihood of a new observation $x^*$ taking on a certain value $y^*$.
+This is called the posterior predictive distribution, given by

+$p(y^* \, \vert \, y) = \int p( y^* \,\vert\, \theta) p(\theta \,\vert\, y) \,d\theta$.

+The posterior predictive distribution can be viewed as an ensemble of models with different settings of $\theta$, weighted by posterior distribution $\theta$.
+Thus the most likely parameter values will contribute the most to the probability of $y^*$ taking on a particular value.

+Making statements about parameter values and predictions in terms of probability highlights one of the key features of the Bayesian approach: It gives an intuitive and principled way of expressing uncertainty.

+MOTIVATE WHY WE NEED MCMC.

 ## Markov chains

+Markov chains are used to model many interesting things, such as industrial manufacturing processes, social mobility, queuing systems, etc. Famously, Markov chains were instrumental in the development of Google's PageRank algorithm.

 A Markov chain is a way of defining a joint probability distribution over sequences.
-Markov chains are used to model many interesting things, such as industrial manufacturing processes, social mobility, queuing systems, etc. Famously, Markov chains were instrumental in the development of the PageRank algorithm of Google fame.

 Another interpretation of Markov chains is that they are dynamical stochastic systems, where we jump from one state to another at each time step.

+Markov chains can be used to model events in discrete and continuous time.
 Typically we are interested in the long-term distribution of being in a certain state.
-Markov chains can be used to model events in discrete and continuous time.

 In this section we will briefly cover the product rule of probability before giving a basic introduction to Markov chains.
-We spend some time discussing the stationary distribution, as it is central to the main idea of Markov Chain Monte Carlo methods.
+We spend some time discussing the stationary distribution, as it plays a central role in Markov chain Monte Carlo methods.

 ### The product rule